akoskm/akoskm.github.io/_posts/2020-01-22-mocha-jest-react-testing.md

 I'll show you how I tweaked our Mocha setup to work with Jest.
 Where was the environment setup moved which functions needed rename or refactoring and how the Babel configuration was updated.

+If you're new to Jest, check out their [Getting Started](https://jestjs.io/docs/en/getting-started) page.

 # Configuration

 ## Mocha